stadtwerk/vagrant_puppet_lamp/README.md

 ### Database

 You can access MySQL at `10.0.0.42:3306` with the user name and password `root`.
+A phpMyAdmin installation is available at:

+* http://10.0.0.42/phpmyadmin/ (user name and password `root`)

 Shut down
 ---------